Skip to main content

 What's the difference between uploading to ChatGPT vs Claude?

-Can I use the output with GPT-4 or Claude Opus?
+Can I use the output with GPT-5 or Claude Opus?

 Absolutely!
-The combined text file works with all AI model versions - GPT-3.5, GPT-4, GPT-4 Turbo, Claude Sonnet, Claude Opus, Gemini Pro, and any other LLM.
+The combined text file works with all AI model versions including GPT-5, Claude Sonnet, Claude Opus, Grok, Gemini Pro, and any other LLM.
 The format is universal plain text.

 File Types & Uploads